open-telemetry/opamp-spec/specification.md

   signing certificate.
 * Be within its validity window
   (`notBefore <= currentTime < notAfter`) at every verification.
+* Contain a Subject Alternative Name (SAN) extension with a `dNSName` entry that matches the hostname of the OpAMP distribution server the Agent is connected to, or an `iPAddress` entry that matches the server's IP address when the Agent connects by IP.
+During the connection-time handshake the Agent MUST verify this match in addition to standard X.509 path validation.
+This binds the signing certificate to a specific deployment and prevents a key valid for one server from being accepted by Agents of a different server.

 The certificate chain (intermediates plus leaf) MUST chain to the pre-configured payload trust anchor.
 The trust anchor itself is